RealRadOne/DAlgo-Quest/README.md

 # The Quest
-Just EverGrowing Like Computer Science Problems!
+Just EverGrowing Like Computer Science Problem

 Check out LeetCode for most of the problems